-EVENT: Earthquake and Aftershocks LEVEL: 1 ACTION DATA SHEET: B1 RECO OMMENDED ACTIONS EAP Co EAP Coordinator: Time/Dat A. A. Make sure notifications to all parties are completed in accordance with the outline included in Completed Section 2.2.
-B. B. Continue to monitor the damaged dike of the Ash Pond System and notify the Engineering Director or designee if any significant changes are observed.
-This should be done without compromising the safety of anyone perfo orming the inspection.
-C. Confer with the Engineering Director of or designee and/or the On-Call Engineer to determine

-- C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - D. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dikes fail. - E. Record all information, observations, and actions on an Event Log Form (Form 3.1). - F. Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.

-- A. Review all pertinent information in order to recommend appropriate actions to the EAP coordinator.
-If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation. - B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level or terminate EAP operations.

-- A. Provide decision support and technical support to the Engineering Director or designee as appropriate.
-Send a qualified individual to the site as soon as possible. - B. If the Engineering Director is going to terminate EAP operations, perform a follow-up inspection of the failed area.

-Evaluate conditions at least daily, or whenever conditions change significantly.
-Using Table 1.1 and/or Table 3.1, determine whether:
+EVENT LEVEL : Earthquake and Aftershocks : 1 ACTION DATA SHEET: B1 RECOMMENDED ACTIONS EAP Co ordinator: Time/Date A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
+Completed B. Continue to monitor the damaged dike of the Ash Pond System and notify the Engineering Director or designee if any significant changes are observed.
+This should be done without compromising the safety of anyone performing the inspection.
+C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken.
+D. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dikes fail.
+E. F. Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.
+Enginee ring Director or designee: Review all pertinent information in order to recommend appropriate actions to the EAP coordinator.
+If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation. В. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level or terminate EAP operations.
+On-Call Engineer: Provide decision support and technical support to the Engineering Director or designee as appropriate.
+Send a qualified individual to the site as soon as possible.
+B. If the Engineering Director is going to terminate EAP operations, perform a follow-up inspection of the failed area.
+EVALUATION / DECISION determir conditions at least daily, or whenever conditions change significantly.
+Using Table 1.1 and/ e whether: Α. The event warrants downgrade to Event Level 2.
+The event level may be downgraded once the flow of flui